 IHP Trustees Fellows Employment

-Each International Honors Programs (IHP) student group is accompanied by a trained Trustees’ Fellow.
+Each International Honors Program (IHP) student group is accompanied by a trained Trustees Fellow.
 The Fellow’s main priorities are to support the safety and well-being of all IHP participants and to facilitate an inclusive learning community that is conducive to academic and personal growth.

-Trustees’ Fellows serve as traveling facilitators for one of SIT Study Abroad’s comparative, theme-based study abroad programs.
-International Honors Programs are intellectually and academically rigorous, intensive, and immersive with regular movement between geographic and cultural contexts.
+The position of the Trustees' Fellow provides an opportunity to serve as a traveling facilitator for one of SIT Study Abroad’s comparative theme-based, study abroad programs.
+IHP programs are intellectually and academically rigorous, intensive, and immersive with regular movement between geographic and cultural contexts.
 Fellows closely collaborate with program management, traveling faculty, and in-country coordinators to successfully deliver IHP programs.

 The Fellow role is designed to support the individual and collective well-being of the student group throughout the course of the semester.
-Towards that end, the Fellow acts variously as a group facilitator, communicator, mentor, educator, trip leader, and risk manager.
+Towards that end, the Fellow acts variously as a group facilitator, communicator, mentor, educator, trip-leader, and risk manager.
 Fellows collaborate with faculty and staff throughout the program to guide students in accessing resources and establishing the support systems they need to adjust to living, learning, and traveling abroad.
-This entails caring for students when they encounter difficulty and challenging students to move through discomfort, try new things, and ask better questions that deepen the learning experience of the program as a whole.
-Fellows are an indispensable part of each program as they exist to help students take care of themselves and each other.
+This entails caring for students when they encounter difficulty, and also challenging students to move through discomfort, try new things, and ask better questions that deepen the learning experience of the program as a whole.
+Fellows are an indispensable part of each IHP program as they help students take care of themselves and each other.

 Trustees' Fellows will travel with the student group and accompany traveling faculty on one of the following programs for fall and/or spring academic semesters: